Restaurant in Chapelle-lez-Herlaimont, Belgium

 The Michelin Plate is not a star, but it is not nothing either.
 Awarded in both 2024 and 2025, it signals that Michelin's inspectors consider the kitchen to be producing food at a quality level worth noting — consistent cooking, serious intent, a menu that reflects real craft.
 For a seasonal cuisine restaurant in a small industrial-heritage town that most food travellers pass through rather than stop in, consecutive Plate recognitions represent a meaningful signal about the kitchen's reliability.

-Le Délice du Jour anchors its menu in seasonal cuisine, which in Belgian culinary terms typically means tight alignment with local produce calendars, French-influenced technique, and menus that shift meaningfully across the year.
-Right now, as autumn transitions into winter in Hainaut, that seasonal orientation matters practically: expect the menu to reflect colder-weather produce , root vegetables, game, preserved and fermented elements that characterise Belgian kitchens in this period.
+Le Délice du Jour anchors its menu in seasonal cuisine, which in Belgian culinary terms typically means tight alignment with local produce calendars, French-influenced technique, menus that shift meaningfully across the year.
+Right now, as autumn transitions into winter in Hainaut, that seasonal orientation matters practically: expect the menu to reflect colder-weather produce, root vegetables, game, preserved and fermented elements that characterise Belgian kitchens in this period.
 If you are visiting in the weeks ahead, that is the register to expect at the table.

-The Google rating of 4.7 across 158 reviews is a useful data point here.
-A sample of 158 reviews at a restaurant in a town of this size represents a broad cross-section of diners , not just food enthusiasts making a dedicated trip, but local regulars and passing visitors.
 Sustaining a 4.7 in that context, alongside two consecutive Michelin Plate awards, suggests the kitchen is not having off nights.
 The floor tends to be high.

 For the food and travel enthusiast making a deliberate visit: the seasonal format is the right lens through which to approach this restaurant.
 This is not a destination built around a single signature dish or a celebrity chef narrative.
 It is a kitchen that earns its recognition by executing well against whatever the market and season offer.
-That is a more demanding standard in some ways than a fixed tasting menu format, and it rewards diners who come in curious rather than with a fixed expectation.
+That is a more demanding standard in some ways than a fixed tasting menu format, it rewards diners who come in curious rather than with a fixed expectation.

 On the question of what Le Délice du Jour offers later in the evening: the database does not include confirmed hours, so specific service times cannot be stated.
 What can be said is that at €€€ pricing with Michelin recognition in a Belgian provincial town, the format is almost certainly a sit-down dinner restaurant rather than a late-night bar or bistro.
 If you are planning an evening that extends beyond dinner, the most practical approach is to confirm hours directly before visiting.
 For late-night options in the broader Hainaut area, our full Chapelle-lez-Herlaimont bars guide is the better reference point.

 What the easy booking situation does allow is flexibility on timing.
 Unlike Brussels destinations such as Bozar Restaurant, where demand compresses your options, Le Délice du Jour lets you choose your preferred sitting without weeks of forward planning.
-If you want the room at a quieter moment , early in the week, or at a less-pressured hour , that option is likely available to you.
+If you want the room at a quieter moment, early in the week, or at a less-pressured hour, that option is likely available to you.

 For seasonal cuisine benchmarks elsewhere in Belgium: Hof van Cleve in Kruishoutem and Willem Hiele in Oudenburg represent the higher end of the format in Flanders.
 In Wallonia, d'Eugénie à Emilie in Baudour is the nearest point of comparison worth knowing.
-For the full picture of where Le Délice du Jour sits relative to other Michelin-recognised addresses in Belgium, Zilte in Antwerp, Boury in Roeselare, and Vrijmoed in Gent are all operating at €€€€ with correspondingly higher booking pressure.
+For the full picture of where Le Délice du Jour sits relative to other Michelin-recognised addresses in Belgium, Zilte in Antwerp, Boury in Roeselare, Vrijmoed in Gent are all operating at €€€€ with correspondingly higher booking pressure.
 Le Délice du Jour is the accessible, lower-friction option in the Michelin-recognised tier for this part of the country.

 If seasonal cuisine as a format interests you more broadly, Mesnerhaus in Mauterndorf and The First in Blankenhain offer useful international reference points.
 And for a dedicated wine experience in the region, see our full Chapelle-lez-Herlaimont wineries guide.